hkvietok/todo-list-manager/README.md

 # todo-list-manager
-Final Project for CSCI 2270 Data Structures.
+Final Project for CSCI 2270: Data Structures

 To-Do List for Managing Tasks Sorted by Urgency